Hosting UPDATED: 26 February 2023

 • Enterprise-grade would mean exactly that.
 Performance, High-Availability, Security, Scalability.

 We do not resell other people’s Enterprise architecture.
-Our managed WordPress Platform is built from the ground-up, by us, leveraging our 20+ years of experience in Telecoms, and our passion for complex systems.
+Our managed WordPress Platform is built from the ground-up by us.
+It leverages our 20+ years of experience in Telecoms, and our passion for complex systems.
 We do not sell fool’s gold by the river.
 As engineers, we understand very well the frustration that comes when something is not working correctly, or when something is advertised as being something else.

 • you gain access to Enterprise-grade service on all plans, even standard ones.
 Fault-tolerance, load-balancing, everything.